Adult Track | Autism and Developmental Disabilities Track | Behavioral Medicine and Rehabilitation Neuropsychology Track | Child Track

 Research

 My research focuses on the dissemination and implementation of empirically supported treatments of suicidal behaviors.
-I’m particularly interested in developing and evaluating models of training to guide the process of rolling out EBPs within public sector settings.
-Recent work has focused on 1) evaluating clinician-level variables such as burnout and confidence in treating suicidal behaviors; and 2) training and dissemination of DBT-ACES.
+I’m particularly interested in developing and evaluating models of training to guide the process of rolling out EBPs in community settings.
+Recent work has focused on effectiveness studies of DBT Next Steps and evaluating the DBT Next Steps skills curriculum as a standalone group treatment.

 Jennifer Gerdts, PhD